-The subsidiary company also carries out it's activities through the following branches: -
+The subsidiary company also carries out it's activities through the following branches:

-Branch name Branch Commercial Registration No. Date and location of issuance Activity FPC Co for 1010468794 Jumada II 13,1438 (H) Manufacture of ready-made industry factory Riyadh. textiles except for apparel - activity code 1392 Makamen Supply 1010499598 Rabia II 11,1440 (H) Tailoring and sewing travel Company for Riyadh. supplies cutting and Trade and custom-made for tents and Contracting sails , cutting and custom- made airports, and the covers of cars and furniture West Makamen 4030381209 Ramadan 27,1441 (H) Tailoring and sewing travel CO for Tents Jeddah. supplies cutting and owned by one custom-made for tents and person sails, cutting and custom- made airports, and the covers of cars and furniture
+Branch name Branch Commercial Registration No. Date and location of issuance Activity FPC Co for industry factory 1010468794 Jumada II 13,1438 (H) Riyadh.
+Manufacture of ready-made textiles except for apparel - activity code 1392 Makamen Supply Company for Trade and Contracting 1010499598 Rabia II 11,1440 (H) Riyadh.
+Tailoring and sewing travel supplies cutting and custom-made for tents and sails, cutting and custom-made airports, and the covers of cars and furniture West Makamen CO for Tents owned by one person 4030381209 Ramadan 27,1441 (H) Jeddah.
+Tailoring and sewing travel supplies cutting and custom-made for tents and sails, cutting and custom-made airports, and the covers of cars and furniture Makamen Dammam CO for Tents 2050143023 Rajab17 ,1442 (H) Dammam .
+Retail textiles and fabrics of clothed types retail textiles and fabrics of unworn types such as curtains, retail tents.
+QassimMakamen CO for Tents 1131311975 Rajab17 ,1442 (H) Buraida.
+Retail textiles and fabrics of clothed types retail textiles and fabrics of unworn types such as curtains, retail tents.

-- 1-6-1 At the end of the first quarter of the year 2020 (G) the Company has announced (Filling and Packing Materials Manufacturing Company) on the Tadwal's site dated Rajab 7, 1441 (H) corresponding March 2, 2020 (G) about a signing convention for acquisition the whole of non-controlling quotas in the subsidiary company where the quota of the Filling and Packing Materials Manufacturing Company in the subsidiary company is 80% while the partner owns (Erad investment co.) a percentage 20%, therefore, will become the subsidiary company is fully owned for the Company (Filling and Packing Materials Manufacturing Company (Filling and Packing Materials Manufacturing Company) and the convention of acquisition is requiring the partner to abdicate his whole quotas which are 20% in the subsidiary company for it's rights and liabilities to (Filling and Packing Materials Manufacturing Company) will be in exchange for obtaining on a percentage 20% of the net profit according to the audited financial statements at the end of each year for only ten years (duration of convention) till the end the financial year on 31,2029 December, The articles of incorporation has been amended according that. - 1-6-2 The impact of that convention has been presented on the consolidated financial statements on 31, 2020 December (Note No 25).
+1-6-1 At the end of the first quarter of the year 2020 (G) the Company has announced (Filling and Packing Materials Manufacturing Company) on the Tadwal's site dated Rajab 7, 1441 (H) corresponding March 2, 2020 (G) about a signing convention for acquisition the whole of non-controlling quotas in the subsidiary company where the quota of the Filling and Packing Materials Manufacturing Company in the subsidiary company is 80% while the partner owns (Erad investment co.) a percentage 20%, therefore, will become the subsidiary company is fully owned for the Company (Filling and Packing Materials Manufacturing Company) and the convention of acquisition is requiring the partner to abdicate his whole quotas which are 20% in the subsidiary company for it's rights and liabilities to (Filling and Packing Materials Manufacturing Company) will be in exchange for obtaining on a percentage 20% of the net profit according to the audited financial statements at the end of each year for only ten years (duration of convention) till the end the financial year on 31,2029 December, The articles of incorporation has been amended according that.

+1-6-2 The impact of that convention has been presented on the consolidated financial statements on 31, 2021 December and 2020 G (Note No 25).